Gaber chehine was a young Palestinian boy aged 14. He was full of life.

 to the other on the stupidity of the Palestinian children, the soldiers

 heard the steps of the running three children.
-The soldiers turned around, aimed
+The soldiers turned

 their guns at the three, but it was too late.
 The three had already